vinala/docs/src/orm.md

 hasOne() relation accept one parameter and two other optional :

-* **className** : the class name of the table being associated to the current model.
+* **className** : the class name of the table being related to the current model.
 If you’re defining a ‘User hasOne Phone’ relationship, the className key should equal `Phone`.

 * **primary**: The name of the column in the current table, that will be used for matching the foreignKey.
 If not specified, the id column (for example the id column of the Users table will be `users_id`) will be used.